maci0/gke-inference-from-scratch/part1.md

 ---

-With our cluster running, it's time to add the real workhorses—GPU nodes configured with all our networking.
+With our cluster running, it's time to add the real workhorses.
+The GPU nodes configured with all our networking.

 ## Step 6: Create GPU Node Pool